top of page

 Search

-For homebuyers and real estate investors, just figuring out where to start the process of finding your next home can be overwhelming.
+For homebuyers and property investors, just figuring out where to start the process of finding your next home can be overwhelming.
 With so many house-hunting apps and websites out there, how do you know which one to use for your home search?

-Before we start, we can’t stress enough: No app is going to be an ideal substitute for working with a local real estate professional, especially if you're buying in 2023.
+Before we start, we can’t stress enough: No app is going to be an ideal substitute for working with a local real estate professional.
 But they can be great tools to supplement your home-buying experience.

 Here are the top apps to use when looking for your next house or investment:

-1. Local MLS app (best app for the most accurate info)
+1. OneHome or MLS Touch (best app for the most accurate info)

 • Why we love it: Gaining access to the local MLS (multiple listing service) through a real estate professional is by far the best way to be the first to know when a great property hits the market.
-The information on there will be the most accurate, up-to-date, and will come with the extra support of a personal agent or real estate consultant.
+The information on there will be the most accurate, up-to-date, and will come with the expertise of a local agent or real estate consultant.

-• A drawback: MLS access is not always as feature-packed as some third-party apps, and may require some communication with a real estate professional.
+• A drawback: MLS access, whether mobile or web app, is not always as feature-packed as some third-party apps, and may require some communication with a real estate professional.
 Also, as they are run by a local service provider, not all MLS systems are created equally (though we love ours in Hampton Roads, Virginia.)

 • A unique feature: Because you typically need a local real estate professional to grant you access to the local MLS, the agent you collaborate with can use your profile and preferences to give you a completely customized house-hunting experience and let you know as soon as the home for you hits the market.